letsencrypt/cp-cps/CP-CPS.md

 2. Agreed-Upon Change to Website - ACME (Baseline Requirements Section 3.2.2.4.19)
 3. TLS Using ALPN (Baseline Requirements Section 3.2.2.4.20)

-Validation for Wildcard Domain Names must be completed using the DNS Change method.
+Validation for Wildcard Domain Names is only performed using the DNS Change method.

 All validations are performed in compliance with the current CAB Forum Baseline Requirements at the time of validation.